mleef/Chime/README.md

 ## Overview
 Chime is a high-performance chat server designed specifically to be used in conjunction with Smart TV applications.
 Chime can be deployed as either a monolithic instance or as a group of worker instances reporting to a master as pictured below.

+## Project Structure
+The Chime backend is written in Java and can be found in backend/src.
+The Chime frontend is written in Javascript/HTML/CSS and can be found in frontend.
+The doc folder contains a detailed Javadoc of the project.
+The packaged, runnable jar files can be found in backend/jars.

 ## Backend Usage

 ### Default Ports